 First, you’ll need to educate members of your organization on common misconceptions and what is not allowed.
 For example, all employees need to be made aware of the fact that using streaming services or even downloaded MP3s as background music in the business is not allowed.
 There also needs to be a distinction made regarding music that can be played on its own in the business and songs that can be added to visuals such as presentations.

-Next, you’ll want to make sure you have the proper blanket licenses so that you don’t run into trouble when a business plays a song written, recorded, and produced by artists represented by different PROs.
+Next, you’ll want to make sure you have the proper blanket licenses, so you don’t run into trouble when your business plays a song written, recorded, and produced by artists represented by different PROs.

-Finally, compliance and access to properly licensed music for business needs to be easy and centralized.
-If there is any confusion about what music is allowed to be played at each location or where to find playlists that are covered with the blanket license, there are opportunities for very costly accidents.
+Finally, properly licensed music for business needs to be centralized, so it’s easy to access.
+If there is any confusion about what music is allowed to be played at each location or where to find playlists that are covered with the blanket license, there is the potential for very costly accidents.